pecu/FinancialVision/Financial Vision Based Differential Privacy Applications/README.md

-# The Protection} of Data Sharing for Privacy in Financial Vision
+# The Protection of Data Sharing for Privacy in Financial Vision

 [Yi-Jen Wang](yiren513@gmail.com) and [Yun-Cheng Tsai](pecu610@gmail.com)